koobcbc/Bookworm-frontend/README.md

 #### MVP
 - Create PostgresDB using Ruby on Rails
 - Use the api created by PostgresDB & Google Books & Google Movie
-- Create components
+- Create routes between components in React
-- Create Functionality for reading, adding, deleting, and updating
+- Allow user to search for books/movies and display information
 - Allow user to record reviews
-- Allow user to view/delete/update their past reviews
+- Create CRUD Functionality for personal book/movie data
+- Create User Login / Verification using React

 #### PostMVP
+- Allow user to set a goal
+- Create characters based on reading levels + different costumes that unlock based on # of movies watched
 - Additional Styling and animations

 ## Components description